-- 69. In terms of process, an undertaking could start to identify the matters from the list of topics summarised in ESRS 1 paragraph AR 16.
-This list could then be completed by additional entity-specific matters that follow from either internal processes already in place (i.e., due diligence, risk management or grievance mechanisms) or external sources such as those described in para 63 above and stakeholder engagement. - 70.
-The identified long list of matters could then be aggregated following the structure of ESRS 1 paragraph AR 16.
-Also, to note that some undertakings may use different terms to those in ESRS 1 paragraph AR 16 for the top-down approach and, hence, a further harmonisation of terms should be performed. - 71.
-The approach detailed in para 67 above could typically be effective for undertakings that are new to preparing the sustainability statement and have not yet developed a full sustainability reporting roadmap.
-Alternatively, an undertaking could start from the matters as informed by existing reporting (e.g., GRI, due diligence, risk management) in place.
-In this case, the undertaking would compare the matters identified with the list of ESRS 1 AR16 for completeness. - 72.
-For this top-down process, the undertaking would then identify any additional impact, risk and opportunity for each matter to complete the materiality assessment and disclose it according to ESRS 2 SBM-3.
+- 75. In terms of process, identifying the potential matters may start from screening the list of matters summarised in ESRS 1 paragraph AR 16 (i.e., from topic to sub-sub-topic level).
+This list could then be completed by additional entity-specific matters that follow from either internal processes already in place (e.g., due diligence, risk management or grievance mechanisms) or external sources such as those described in para 68 above and stakeholder engagement. - 76.
+The undertaking may also start from a 'long' list of impacts, risks and opportunities and aggregate them following the structure of ESRS 1 paragraph AR 16.
+The approach detailed in para 70 above could be effective for undertakings that are new to preparing the sustainability statement and have not yet developed a full sustainability reporting roadmap.
+Alternatively, an undertaking could start from the matters (in some cases, topics) as informed by existing reporting (e.g., GRI, due diligence, risk management) in place.
+In this case, the undertaking would compare the matters identified